zdulbz/Multiple-Selves/README.md

 # Multiple-Selves
 An exploration of modular vs. monolithic reinforcement learning in the context of competing drives

+World_testing.py contains a single file that runs experiments

 An example environment:

 ```python